Centre Based Cycling Tour Dresden

 Day 4: Day spent in Dresden

 A varied day in Dresden begins with a tour of the town (included), which highlights the many sights of this metropolis on the River Elbe.
 Enjoy the Baroque buildings and the flair of the beautiful historic centre.
 The afternoon is reserved for tasting the local wines.
-A winemaker from Dresden will be presenting some very tasty local drops.
+A winemaker from Dresden will be presenting some very tasty local drops (not included).

 Day 5: Trip to Meissen, approx. 25 km + boat trip